 - Improved awareness about mammal conservation among the wide public;

-- Established strong community of mammal researchers and conservationists in Europe;
+- A strong community of mammal researchers and conservationists in Europe;

 - Enhanced advocacy and conservation work.